 Are you new to Keto?

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

 Struggling with Keto Baking?Subscribe to my Keto Baking email series, receive 10 FREE Keto Baking Printables, and become a Keto Baking STAR!

 Softened cream cheese – bring out of the fridge 1 hour before making the frosting.

 Softened butter – I recommend you bring the butter to room temperature for 3 hours before making the frosting.
 Also, precutting the butter into cubes will make it soften faster.

 Powdered sugar-free sweetener – same as above but powdered.
 If you can’t find powdered sugar-free sweetener in your supermarket, crush the crystal sugar-free sweetener into a blender.
 Blend 45 seconds on high speed to make your own sugar-free icing sweetener!

 Sugar-free blueberry chia coulis

-Sugar-free crystal sweetener like erythritol or monk fruit stevia blend
+Sugar-free crystal sweeteners like erythritol or monk fruit stevia blend.

 More keto cakes recipe